 Step #2 – Steep Your Grains

 Now place the bag of grains into the pot and leave it there for 20 minutes.
 This is called steeping your grains.
 After 20 minutes take the bag out, and let the liquid from the bag drain into the pot.
 Using a kitchen strainer will make draining the liquid easier.

 Step #3 – Boil Your Wort

-It is important to make sure it is dissolved before you put it back on the stove as it will burn on the bottom of the kettle and you will end up with a burnt taste in your beer.
+It is important to make sure the malt extract is dissolved before you put it back on the stove as it will burn on the bottom of the kettle resulting in a burnt taste in your beer.
 Once the malt extract has dissolved place the pot back on the stove and bring it back to a rolling boil.

 Step #4 – Add Your Hops

 The recipe you use will tell you exactly when to add the hops to the pot.
-A simple way of adding the hops is to use the grain bag you used to steep the grains with and clean it out.
-Add the hops to the bag instead of directly to the pot.
+A simple way of adding the hops is to use the grain bag you used to steep the grains with, simply clean it out and put the hops in the bag instead of directly into the pot.

 Step #5 – Chill Your Wort

 Once the boil has finished, typically 60 minutes (see recipe for exact time).
 It is time to cool the wort.
-Which means you need to get it down to the correct temperature to add the yeast to it.
+This means chilling it down to the correct temperature to add the yeast to it.
 Adding the yeast to the beer is called pitching the yeast.
 Before adding the yeast the wort needs to be under 70 degrees F.

 Step #6 – Transfer Your Wort to Your Fermenter